INMAS-Math/INMAS-Math.github.io/README.md

 - A common storage for sharing internal memos, program assessments, and other material requiring access from many institutions.
 We used Google Docs, but other platforms can be suitable depending on the member affiliations.
-- Access a training room with internet access suitable for the technical training.
+- Access to a training room with internet access suitable to conduct the technical training.

 ### Personnel